 2. Con: Your Reputation is on the Line

 When it comes to the pros and cons of social media, there’s no area more complicated than this.
 Social media can make or break your company's reputation so you have to be extremely careful.

 Even if you have executed a successful campaign for the year, one bad Tweet or misinterpreted joke can completely derail your company.

-The most important thing to remember is that you cannot get sloppy and that above all, you show courtesy to your customers and followers.
+The most important thing to remember is that you cannot get sloppy.
+Above all, you show courtesy to your customers and followers.
 Even if your content doesn’t go viral, there will be nothing to fault you for.

 This keeps you active in people’s minds so they are more likely to engage with your posts and even share them with their friends.
 If you cannot commit this amount of time each week, then any effort you make online is likely to just be waste of your time and resources.

-5. Pro- You Can Learn About Your Customers
+5. Pro: You Can Learn A Lot About Your Customers

 All businesses strive to understand their customers.
 But what you might not realize is that although you have a target audience for your good or service, it might be much different than you realize.